shockscript/spec/src/packages.md

 import q = com.business.quantum.*;
 ```

-Then `q` may be used as a qualifier to resolve to a name in the `quantum` package (excluding subpackages).
+Then `q` may be used as a qualifier to resolve to a name in the `com.business.quantum.*` package (excluding subpackages).

 ```
 q::x